-The Peanuts comic strip created by Charles M. Schulz is one of the most successful and recognisable cartoons ever created, running for over 50 years and grossing over US$1 billion in revenue, going on to spawn several television specials and animated films.
+The Peanuts comic strip created by Charles M. Schulz is one of the most successful and recognizable cartoons ever created, running for over 50 years and grossing over US$1 billion in revenue, going on to spawn several television specials and animated films.

 Peanuts began as the story of young Charlie Brown, but a character introduced in the third strip quickly became its most popular and iconic: Snoopy, Charlie’s intelligent pet dog.

-By the year 2000, the adventures of Charlie Brown and Snoopy had a worldwide readership of around 355 million across 75 countries, and had been translated into 21 languages.
-The character of Snoopy especially resonated with Japanese audiences, and has become a well-known and beloved property in Japan.
+By the year 2000, the adventures of Charlie Brown and Snoopy had a worldwide readership of around 355 million across 75 countries and had been translated into 21 languages.
+The character of Snoopy especially resonated with Japanese audiences and has become a well-known and beloved property in Japan.

 It makes sense then, that Japan has its very own Snoopy museum in Tokyo, dedicated to exploring the legacy of the character and the other creations of Charles M. Schulz.